beton-ochoa/beton-ochoa.github.io/index.md

-**January 13th, 2023:** We had a very productive meeting with the Centro de Innovacion Industrial e Inteligencia Artificial (CII.IA) and public/private dendeavor created in Monterrey to foster projects and education on artificial intelligence.
-The point of contact was Dr. Juan Arturo Nolasco, Director of the Data Science hub at Tec de Monterrey, with the idea of finding some extra computational resources for our project.
+**January 13th, 2023:** We had a very productive meeting with the C**entro de Innovacion Industrial e Inteligencia Artificial (CII.IA)** and public/private endeavor created in Monterrey to foster projects and education on artificial intelligence.
+The point of contact was **Dr. Juan Arturo Nolasco**, Director of the **Data Science hub at Tec de Monterrey**, with the idea of finding some extra computational resources for our project.
 The CII.IA will create to Google Cloud instances with 2 and 4 V100 GPUs, respectively.
 Thanks a lot, this will help us a lot with our project!

 >> ![ ](/ciiaa.png)